cliquot22/TheiaMCR/README.md

 log.info(f'Focus step {MCR.focus.currentStep}')
 ```

+For the internal IRC switchable filter, the state can be 1 or 2 to match the specification sheet.
+Usually filter 1 is visible only transmission and filter 2 is visible + IR transmission.

 ## Motor limits
 The parameters for `focusInit()`, `zoomInit()`, and `irisInit` can be found in the lens specification.
 These are the parameters for some of Theia's lenses.
 - TL1250 (-N) lens: